VelasquezVivas/VelasquezVivas/README.md

 - 👀 I’m interested in Backend
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on a organization
-- 📫 How to reach me e-mail or movil phone.
+- 📫 How to reach me: e-mail or movil phone.

 <!---
 VelasquezVivas/VelasquezVivas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.